Ankit-22/Hashify_Extension/README.md

 3. Hashing algorithm
 4. Salting Method

-Let's say the common password is attacked using dictionary attacks and tries to find salt with brute-force.
+Let's say the common password is attacked by an attacker using dictionary attacks and tries to find salt with brute-force.
 Each dictionary password will be checked against 9000 salts.
 Which will make it difficult to crack.
-Apart from this he will have to know the salting method.
+Apart from this the attacker will have to know the salting method.
 Identifying the hashing algorithm is simple though.
-As the salting and hashing is done on server, attacker has to get access to the server to know the hashing algorithm.
+As the salting and hashing is done on server, attacker has to get access to the server to know the exact hashing algorithm or the salting method.
 He can also use the extension to get hash value, so he doesn't need to know the hashing algorithm and salting method, but this is infeasible as he has to send requests on server which will slow down the checking process.
 Also as an advanced security feature, multiple requests from same IP can be blocked on server.
 </p>
 <h2>How to use it?</h2>
 <p style="text-indent: 10%">Download the code and store it in a folder.<br>